We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Jump to Our Top Picks

-What to Look for When Choosing a Fly Trap
+What to Consider When Buying a Fly Trap

-The range of different fly trap products on the market can be overwhelming, so think about their intended purpose before making a decision.
-Some products seem more like a gimmick than an effective solution, while others are very effective at maintaining a no-fly zone.
+The range of different fly trap products on the market can be overwhelming, especially when you just want to get flies out of your house ASAP.
+Some products seem more like a gimmick than an actual solution, while others provide an effective method for maintaining a no-fly zone.
 Here are some characteristics of the best fly traps.

 Types of Fly Traps